The Foundry Problem: World Models and the Missing Liability Framework for Self-Supervised Learning

 Closing the Pipeline Gap

-Output-only AI regulation will fail, and it will fail predictably.
+Output-only AI regulation will fail.
 A framework that holds deployers liable for what models say, without addressing what models are, treats the symptom while leaving the pathology unexamined.
 Every harmful output emerges from a representational substrate that was formed in the SSL phase, before any deployer or fine-tuner made a single decision.
-Holding only the deployer liable is like holding the driver of a car with defective brakes liable while exempting the manufacturer who built the braking system.

 The SSL phase is where the model is made.
 It is where foundational decisions about data, representation, and structure determine everything that follows.
-A liability framework that reaches this phase is not merely more complete.
-It is more accurate about where the decisions actually occur and who actually makes them.
+A liability framework that reaches this phase is more complete and more accurate about where the decisions actually occur and who actually makes them.

 The global AI oversight conversation has focused on output monitoring, transparency requirements for deployers, and consumer-facing disclosure.
-These are not wrong.
-They are insufficient.
+These are insufficient.
 The AI Data Stewardship Framework provides the tools to extend that conversation upstream, to the moment when raw data becomes latent representation and the structural properties of AI systems are cast.